Tuesday, November 19, 2024

 Tonight, I ask for your partnership, for your support, and I am humbly asking for your vote.
 Every day, I will strive to honor the trust you have placed in me, and I will never let you down.

 Trump delivered a speech at Turning Point USA.
 I advise watching the full speech, as he is sharpening his speech against Harris and refining the presentation of what he hopes to do with a second term.
 For me, he came across as calm and moderate.
 I did not think the Democrat Party could do that, but with Kamala Harris and her left-wing extreme agenda, Trump is the moderate in this race.
-I do not advise taking the Harris interpretation of the speech as anything other than wishful thinking on their part:
+I do not advise taking the Harris interpretation of the speech as anything other than a dream on their part:

 “Tonight, Donald Trump couldn’t pronounce words, insulted the faith of Jewish and Catholic Americans, lied about the election (again), lied about other stuff, bragged about repealing Roe, proposed cutting billions in education funding, announced he would appoint more extremist judges, revealed he planned to fill a second Trump term with more criminals like himself, attacked lawful voting, went on and on and on, and generally sounded like someone you wouldn’t want to sit near at a restaurant – let alone be President of the United States."